Welcome to Special Recreation

 - Assistance through the use of Inclusion Aide

 Note: These services are provided at no cost, but we do ask that you fill out the Inclusion Request Form (Available at Oak View Center) two weeks prior to the beginning of the program.
 That is to ensure we are able to find an inclusion aide to assist you or your child.
 We are committed to doing everything possible to make your inclusion experience a successful one.

 Special Recreation provides quality Special Olympics training programs in several sports for children and adults with developmental disabilities.
-Individual athletes and teams compete locally, and in Illinois Special Olympics competition at the Area 7 regional level and the state level.
+Individual athletes and teams compete locally, and in Illinois Special Olympics competition in Region E and at the state level.

 Oak Lawn Special Recreation offers training and competition opportunities in these sports:

 - Golf (Unified)